dmkUK/tablet/gnome_screen_rotation/How_I_Got_There.md

 swaps *x* and *z* and negates the *y* value.
 In the hwdb.d file this would be written as `0,0,1;0,-1,0;1,0,0`

-I think a more mathematically correct understanding is that the matrix is a form of logical matrix known as a permutation matrix in the field of vector space orientation.
+I think a more mathematically correct understanding is that the matrix is a form of [logical matrix](https://en.wikipedia.org/wiki/Logical_matrix) known as a [permutation matrix](https://en.wikipedia.org/wiki/Permutation_matrix) in the field of [vector space orientation](https://en.wikipedia.org/wiki/Orientation_(vector_space)).
 Here the number of columns in the first matrix must equal the number of rows in the second and the result of the multiplication has the same number of rows as the first matrix and the same number of columns as the second.

 ||*x* is up|*y* is up|*z* is up|multiplied by||||results in||||
 |---|---|---|---|---|---|---|---|---|---|---|---|